mahlas-network/docs/parts/idaf/prototype.md

 * money for the production budget is know by all creators
 * time is not important
 * every data can be accessed by every creator
-* no report is autmatically prepared
+* no report is automatically prepared

 **Execution**
 ```